Dutch West India Company: Organisation

 Piet Heyn, GWC admiral who captured the Spanish silver fleet in 1628.

-The Dutch West India Company was organized similarly to the Dutch East India Company (VOC).
+The Dutch West India Company was organised similarly to the Dutch East India Company (VOC).
 Like the VOC, the GWC had five offices, called chambers (kamers), in Amsterdam, Rotterdam, Hoorn, Middelburg, and Groningen, of which the chambers in Amsterdam and Middelburg contributed most to the company.
-The board consisted of 19 members, known as the Heeren XIX (the Nineteen Gentlemen, as opposed to the Heeren XVII who controlled the East India company.)
+The board consisted of 19 members, known as the Heeren XIX (the Nineteen Gentlemen, as opposed to the Heeren XVII who controlled the East India Company.)
 The institutional structure of the GWC followed the federal structure, which entailed extensive discussion for any decision, with regional representation: 8 from Amsterdam; 4 from Zeeland, 2 each from the Northern Quarter (Hoorn and Enkhuizen), the Maas (Rotterdam, Delft, and Dordrecht), the region of Groningen, and one representative from the States General.
 Each region had its own chamber and board of directors.
 The validity of the charter was set at 24 years.

 Only in 1623 was funding arranged, after several bidders were put under pressure.
 The States General of the Netherlands and the VOC pledged one million guilders in the form of capital and subsidy.
 Although Iberian writers said that crypto-Jews or Marranos played an important role in the formation of both the VOC and the GWC, research has shown that initially they played a minor role, but expanded during the period of the Dutch in Brazil.
 Emigrant Calvinists from the Spanish Netherlands did make significant investments in the GWC.
 Investors did not rush to put their money in the company in 1621, but the States-General urged municipalities and other institutions to invest.
 Explanations for the slow investment by individuals were that shareholders had "no control over the directors' policy and the handling of ordinary investors' money", that it was a "racket" to provide "cushy posts for the directors and their relatives, at the expense of ordinary shareholders".
 The VOC directors invested money in the GWC, without consulting their shareholders, causing dissent among a number of shareholders.
 In order to attract foreign shareholders, the GWC offered equal standing to foreign investors with Dutch, resulting in shareholders from France, Switzerland, and Venice.
 A translation of the original 1621 charter appeared in English, Orders and Articles granted by the High and Mightie Lords the States General of the United Provinces concerning the erecting of a West-Indies Companie, Anno Dom.
 MDCXII.
-By 1623, the capital for the GWC at 2.8 million florins was not as great the VOC's original capitalization of 6.5 million, but it was still a substantial sum.
+By 1623, the capital for the GWC at 2.8 million florins was not as great the VOC's original capitalisation of 6.5 million, but it was still a substantial sum.
 The GWC had 15 ships to carry trade and plied the west African coast and Brazil.